samuelede/devops-pbl-projects/project1/README.md

 ![ssh vmlogin](images/step0_11_ssh_vmlogin.jpg)
 Step 0 of 11 - Open your preferred terminal and change directory to your stored .pem key location as shown above, if stored in the downloads folder type command
 'cd c:/users/<pcname>/downloads' and hit enter.
-Then type the command ssh - i “<yourpemkeyname.pem” ubuntu@ec2-<ip address>.compute-1.amazon.com
+Then type the command 'ssh - i “<yourpemkeyname.pem” ubuntu@ec2-<ip address>.compute-1.amazon.com'
 On the command line and hit enter.
 A green prompt with our server ip should pop up as shown in the above image.